davidschober/recipes/index.md

 - 1 piece of candied ginger
 - 1 stick of cinnamon
 - 1/3 c.
 Sugar
-- 1c. xa0Water
+- 1c.
+Water

 ### Directions

-- Place all in a saucepan and cover with water. xa0Bring to boil and cook until cranberries pop.
+- Place all in a saucepan and cover with water.
+Bring to boil and cook until cranberries pop.
 Cool and serve.

 ## Green Bean Casserole